davs3275/sbs/med/collier.md

 in oblivion.
 I speak this of those who have been the wonder of their age and who shone with unusual lustre.
 But as for the rest, they are no sooner dead than forgotten.
-And after all, what does fame everlasting mean ?
+And after all, what does fame everlasting mean?
 Mere vanity.
-What then is it that is worth one's while to be concerned for ?
+What then is it that is worth one's while to be concerned for?
 Why nothing but this : to bear an honest mind, to act for the good of society, to deceive nobody, to welcome everything that happens as necessary and familiar, and flowing